martinkersner/martinkersner.github.io/_posts/2019-10-01-kill-the-bits.md

 <a class="anchor" id="notes"></a>
 ## Notes
-All experiments were launched using a <a href="TODO" target="_blank">modified ncnn benchmark</a> on a One Plus 6t with Snapdragon 845 and a Samsung Galaxy Note 3 with Snapdragon 800.
+All experiments were launched using a <a href="https://github.com/Bisonai/ncnn/tree/feature/kill-the-bits" target="_blank">modified ncnn benchmark</a> on a One Plus 6t with Snapdragon 845 and a Samsung Galaxy Note 3 with Snapdragon 800.
 Every measurement was obtained by averaging 200 continuous runs and removing outliers from the first and last quartile of inference duration distribution.
 Lastly, we always used only a single big core, since it reflects the best an allowed computational power in real-world scenarios.